-23 How is the restriction of the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?
+28 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?

 Research has uncovered no decisions challenging an agreement restraining a buyer's ability to purchase the supplier's products from alternative sources.
 Such a challenge would likely be analysed under the rule of reason.